chaaz/versio/docs/reference.md

 a new personal access token for this purpose via the GitHub web UI in your user's Settings -> Developer settings.

-Once you have the new token, you can add it to your user configuration in `~/.versio/prefs.toml`.
+Once you have the new token, you can set the environment variable `GITHUB_TOKEN`, or you can add it to your user preferences in `~/.versio/prefs.toml`.
 Here's an example of such a file:

 ```
 [auth]
 github_token = "thisisa40charactertokeniamnotevenjokingg"
 ```

+The environment variable has precedence over the preferences file, but the file approach may be more convenient for some users.

 ## Command-line options
 [Command-line options]: #command-line-options